elijah-i-olson/risk-registers/README.md

 ---

 ## 📬 License & Use

-These materials are intended for educational and professional portfolio use.
-Attribution required for redistribution.
-Commercial use without written consent is not permitted.
+These materials are provided for educational and professional portfolio purposes.
+Attribution is required for redistribution.
+Commercial use without written consent is prohibited.